kemitchell/validate-npm-package-license.js/README.md

 Give me a string and I'll tell you if it's a valid npm package license.

+*This package is not endorsed or approved by npm.
+It is part of a proposal to add license field validation to the npm command-line interface.*

 <!-- js var valid = require('./'); -->

 ```js